segmentio/topicctl/README.md

 5. `apply` with topic creation

-In the future, we may shift more functionality away from ZooKeeper, at least for newer cluster versions; see the "Feature roadmap" section below for more details.
+In the future, we may shift more functionality away from ZooKeeper, at least for newer cluster versions; see the "Roadmap" section above for more details.

 ## Development